tlegnard/r-docker-cloud-run/r_docker/r-in-docker.md

 # Deploying R in Docker
-In this tutorial we will answer the question: How do I efficiently and securely deploy an R script in Docker, and deploy it to Google Cloud Run.
+In this tutorial we will answer the question: How do we efficiently and securely deploy an R script in Docker, and deploy it to Google Cloud Run.
 In order to answer this question adequately, we need to break it down into a process that is composed of two parts.
 1. Set up an R environment in Docker
 2. Deploy that image to Google Cloud Platform via Cloud Run
 ## What is Docker?